 Admission to the nursing program is based on seat availability and is limited based on regulatory agencies and program requirements.
-Admission to this program is highly competitive and requires a nursing program application to be completed and submitted to the student services office.
+Admission to this program is highly competitive and requires a nursing program application to be completed and submitted to the Student Services Office.
 These applications can be obtained in the Student Services Offices or on MyMontcalm.
 Students interested in applying to this program are to meet with a counselor or advisor to discuss additional requirements.

 Students who intend to apply to this program must meet the standards required by the health care profession.
 This includes (but is not limited to) drug screens, criminal background checks, immunizations, and other required documentation.
-See the admission section (pages 8-10) of this catalog for more details.
+See the admission section (page 9) of this catalog for more details.

-General Education courses below must be taken in the sequence as listed for the Pre-Nursing Certificate program on page 80.
+General Education courses below must be taken in the sequence as listed for the Pre-Nursing Certificate program on page 82.

-Written Communications ENGL100
+Written Communications ENGL100 of ENGL101